 - Premature birth.
 This is birth that happens too early, before 37 weeks of pregnancy.

-- Birth defects (called deformation birth defects) that may be caused by restricting (limiting) growth of parts of a baby in the womb causing those parts to be deformed.
+- Birth defects that may be caused by restricting (limiting) the growth of parts of a baby in the womb.
 Birth defects are health conditions that are present at birth.
 Birth defects change the shape or function of one or more parts of the body.
 They can cause problems in overall health, how the body develops, or in how the body works.

 - Slow growth in your baby

 - Breech position or other problems with the baby’s position in the womb.
 Breech position is when your baby's bottom or feet are facing down right before birth.
 The best position for birth is when your baby is head-down.